truecharts/website/docs/manual/SCALE/guides/backup-restore.md

 ![TrueTool-RestoreList](img/HeavyScript-Restore-List.png)

 Please keep in mind this can take a LONG time, so be sure to wait a few hours before touching the system again.
-When done, a reboot might be adviceable
+When done, a reboot might be adviseable

 ### Total System restore and Migration to new system